verhas/javageci/DOCUGEN.md

 after the last line of the text.
 These two lines define a snippet.
 The words `snippet` and `end snippet` are configurable in the code generator that collects the snippets.
-By default these are the strings and the word `snippet` can also be writen as `snipet` if you like to misspell the word `snippet`.
+By default, these are the strings and the word `snippet` can also be written as `snipet` if you like to misspell the word `snippet`.

 Snippets are essentially text lines.
 Each snippet has a name and optionally has parameters.
 The snippet collectors usually collect the lines from the sources recognizing the start and the end lines.
-For example the class `SnippetCollector` collects the snippets with the start and end lines as described above.
+For example, the class `SnippetCollector` collects the snippets with the start and end lines as described above.
 If only requires that the line contains* the work `snippet` there is a name after it and optionally parameters.
 Since it requires that it only *contains* these parts the